MarcusA27/marcusa27/README.md

-## Wsg World 👋
+## Marcus A

 High school student at Colorado Academy with interest in data science and sports analytics.

-- 🔭 I’m currently working on Premier League Match Outcome Modeling
+- 🔭 I’m currently working on Random Projects
-- 🌱 I’m currently learning Data Science with Python & Algorithms
+- 🌱 I’m currently learning Data Science
-- 📫 How to reach me: Email

 <!--